Last Updated on

 If your prior attempts at budgeting including stuffing dollar bills in an envelope, this app is for you!
 Based on that same premise, but bringing it to the digital age, Mvelopes works across devices and syncs to your bank accounts.
 Depending on your level of experience and budgeting needs, Mvelopes offers three different versions.

 Quicken is probably the longest running budgeting app around.
 In fact, it’s been around longer than computers!
 While it did set the standard and does all the things you expect a budgeting app to do, it’s also a bit old fashioned.
-For example, it doesn’t auto-sync to your bank accounts nor is it cloud-based.
+For example, it doesn’t auto-sync to your bank accounts nor is it cloud based.
 If those things aren’t important to you, Quicken can be a great option.

 Inuit, the company that once owned Quicken, also owns Mint so the two have many similarities.
 One important difference – Mint is free if you’re willing to put up with lots of ads.
 Unlike some budgeting apps, Mint is a bit more flexible.
-It doesn’t measure your budget down to the last penny.
+It doesn’t measure you budget down to the last penny.
 Before you dive in, be aware that Mint can be tedious to set up.

-There are two versions of CountAbout, basic and premium.
+There are two version of CountAbout, basic and premium.
 While they both connect to your banking institution, you need to do it manually in the basic version.
 Unlike many other budget apps, you can’t pay your bills online with CountAbout and there’s limited ability to manage your investment accounts.

 If you like Quicken, but also prefer Macs, check out Money Dance.
 It’s basically the same program, but with the added functionality of tracking investments and changes in net worth.
 While it may not be ideal for beginning budgeters, it’s great for people with a bit of experience.